6 Fresh Mint Julep Variations (Classic Mint Julep Recipe + Easy Twists)

 4. Garnish with additional fresh mint leaves.

-This is how we make them most frequently at home!
-In this version, I use maple syrup in place of granulated sugar.
-Using maple syrup provides lovely additional flavor, and I'm always excited to use a local product rather than one from afar.
-Bonus points for garnishing with a maple sugar candy!
-And if you're feeling like a high-roller, use Whistlepig (which is actually a rye, but it's one of Vermont's most well-known and delightful distilled products).
+In this naturally-sweetened mint julep variation (pictured below), you'll use maple syrup in place of granulated sugar.
+Using maple syrup provides additional flavor and some warming notes.
+Bonus points for garnishing with a maple sugar candy.
+If you're feeling like a high-roller, use Whistlepig (which is actually a rye, but it's one of Vermont's most well-known distilled products).

 Ingredients